The City of Penticton offers its businesses access to some great tools:

 The Penticton Chamber of Commerce is a not for profit, member based association.
 Members benefit from networking as well as subsidized products and services (insurance, software, office supplies, gas, advertisements, etc.).

-Travel Penticton markets our city and operates the Wine Country Visitor Centre.
+Travel Penticton markets our city and operates the Visitor Centre, open to tourists and locals alike.
 They also promote your event, accommodation or experiential travel business, while attracting major sporting events.

 Community Futures Okanagan Similkameen

-Community Futures builds entrepreneurial capacity in the community through business support, specifically counseling, loans and advisory services.
+Community Futures builds entrepreneurial capacity in the community through business support, loans and advisory services.
 Survival rates for CF sponsored businesses are above the national average.

 Accelerate Okanagan helps develop and support creative entrepreneurs in the technology community.
 Based in Kelowna, they are a hub of like-minded, ambitious individuals who seek collaboration through coaching, connections, info sessions and a shared workspace.